-Effective February 7, 2020, an aggregate of 475,000 options (or 1.1% of the outstanding Common Shares on such date) were granted under the Option Plan (including 125,000 options to D. Scott Patterson, 65,000 options to Jeremy Rakusin, 42,500 options to Douglas G. Cooke, 42,500 options to Alex Nguyen and 30,000 options to Roger Thompson), each having an exercise price of US\$111.36, an expiration date of February 7, 2025 and vesting as follows: 10% on the grant date, 15% on the first anniversary of the grant date, 20% on the second anniversary of the grant date, 25% on the third anniversary of the grant date and 30% on the fourth anniversary of the grant date.
+In recognition of the efforts and performance of certain FirstService management, employees and Board members during the COVID-19 pandemic and in light of salary reductions implemented by FirstService during 2020, effective December 2, 2020, an aggregate of 67,000 options were granted under the Option Plan (including 25,000 options to D. Scott Patterson, 3,800 options to Jeremy Rakusin, 2,300 options to Douglas G. Cooke, 2,100 options to Alex Nguyen and 800 options to Roger Thompson), each having an exercise price of US\$140.03, an expiration date of December 2, 2025 and vesting as follows: 10% on the grant date, 15% on the first anniversary of the grant date, 20% on the second anniversary of the grant date, 25% on the third anniversary of the grant date and 30% on the fourth anniversary of the grant date.